Join CityClub Today to Receive:

 The main risk of buying off-plan comes from failure on the developer’s side.
 This risk can be reduced if you research your developer.
 Investigate the history, reputation, and standards of their work.
 Here at CityRise, when dealing with off-plan developments we make sure to complete full due diligence on any developer we work with.
 Taking into account everything from the financial stability of the company to the standard of completed projects, no stone is left unturned.

-So, should you invest in off-plan property?
+Should you invest in off-plan property?

 The short answer, yes.
 Buying off-plan has a wide range of benefits.
 Also, in the current climate, the government are pushing for more new-build properties to cater to the supply and demand imbalance.
 Currently, there is a huge shortage of houses, but demand is skyrocketing.
 Therefore, for investors looking to buy off-plan, now is a perfect time.